designedmind/2017/CFP.md

 * **Consciousness as meta-representation.** Björn Merker and others have argued that it is enough to have a unified world representation to have phenomenal consciousness, suggesting that (primitive) consciousness is evolutionarily ancient.
-Others, including V.S.
-Ramachandran, suggest that phenomenal consciousness necessarily involves _meta-representation_, reflective modelling of our own perceptual representations.
+Others claim that phenomenal consciousness necessarily involves _meta-representation_, reflective modelling of our own perceptual representations.
+What would decide between these two possibilities?

 * **Cartesian functionalism.** Dennett has been an outspoken critic of &ldquo;Cartesian materialism&rdquo;, the idea that everything "comes